nasa/stitchee/README.md

 _____

-_STITCHEE_ (STITCH by Extending a dimEnsion) is used for concatenating netCDF data *along an existing dimension*, and it is deigned as both a standalone utility and for use as a service in [Harmony](https://harmony.earthdata.nasa.gov/).
+_STITCHEE_ (STITCH by Extending a dimEnsion) is used for concatenating netCDF data *along an existing dimension*, and it is designed as both a standalone utility and for use as a service in [Harmony](https://harmony.earthdata.nasa.gov/).

 ## Getting started, with poetry